 Social Housing Operating Cost per Unit has increased by 6.3%.
 If Planned Maintenance spend is excluded from the Operating costs then spend increased by 1.7% in the year.
 As you can see from the graph opposite we have responded to the rent cut in the summer budget with a plan to reduce operating cost per unit.
-Forecast are in 15/16 terms.
+Forecast projections exclude inflation.